 To manage the Customer Information section, click on a Customer or Contact name from the Customer section on the left hand navigation.
 Click the Edit button on the top right hand corner of the window.
-The button go from blue to green, which means you are in edit mode.
+The button goes from blue to green, which means you are in edit mode.
 The fields which are editable in the Company/Contact Info section will become blue.

 You may also reset a Contacts Customer Hub password by clicking on the “Send Password” button.

 Here are the available fields depending on whether you have a Company or Contact selected.
 Please note that our Customer Insights feature will automatically populate a company logo and description if you include a website on the company record.
 Customer Insights can be disabled here.